-- 4. MIChoice assessment and reassessment forms and protocols shall be utilized to assess an individual's abilities, health, and physical functioning, living situation, informal support potential, and financial status. - 5.
+- g.
+Reassessment. - h.
+Other documentation and correspondence sufficient to fully disclose the quantity, quality, appropriateness, and timeliness of services provided. - 4.
+MIChoice assessment and reassessment forms and protocols shall be utilized to assess an individual's abilities, health, and physical functioning, living situation, informal support potential, and financial status. - 5.
 A person-centered service plan, detailing the services to be arranged or purchased, shall be developed with the active involvement of the participant.
 Others, including family members and caregivers, may be involved as deemed appropriate by the participant.
 Assessment findings shall be incorporated within the service plan.
 Service plans shall be modified or adjusted based on reassessment findings or other changes in the participant's condition. - 6.
 An in-person reassessment is conducted 90 days after the initial assessment. - 7.
 An in-person reassessment (or an in-person, person-centered planning meeting with a redeveloped service plan) is conducted 180 days after the first/previous reassessment. - 8.
-An in-person reassessment is conducted 180 days after the previous reassessment or person-centered planning meeting with a redeveloped service plan.
+An in-person reassessment is conducted 180 days after the previous reassessment or personcentered planning meeting with a redeveloped service plan.
 A reassessment is conducted sooner when there are significant changes in the individual's health or functional status. - 9.
 Ongoing monitoring and follow-up shall be conducted to ensure the participant's health and safety, quality of care, and satisfaction with services. - 10.
 Each program shall utilize the Center for Information Management's (CIM's) COMPASS or the ACLS Bureau-approved data systems to track participants, services, and billing data. - 11.
 Each program shall establish linkages with agencies providing long-term care support services within the program area (e.g., in-home service providers, case coordination and support programs, MI Choice Waiver programs). - 12.
 Programs shall ensure staff is available to assist in disaster management activities coordinated by the local emergency operations center as necessary to protect the health and safety of CM participants.